-In a "normal" survival prep exercise, this might not be the type of food one might ordinarily think about, but for those with chronic health issues and disabilities, it's critically important to have a BIG supply of this type of nourishment on hand, along with spare tools that go along with it - e.g. feeding syringes, tube cleaner, and of course tons of bottled water.
+In a "normal" survival prep exercise, this might not be the type of food one might ordinarily think about, but for those with chronic health issues and disabilities, it's critically important to have a BIG supply of this type of nourishment on hand, along with any other feeding tube supplies that go along with it - e.g. feeding syringes, tube cleaner, and of course tons of bottled water.

 By the way - we learned that it is a good idea to check with your insurance company to see if your plan may help cover the costs of feeding tube formulations.
 We discovered from a friend in a similar situation that her insurance WOULD cover at least part of the cost.

-In her situation, the food of choice is "Liquid Hope" by "Functional Formularies" and she and her husband are very pleased with it.
+In her situation, the food of choice was "Liquid Hope" by "Functional Formularies" and she and her husband were very pleased with it.

 Living in a rental unit where our only available drinking water was either city-supplied tap water or store-bought bottled water, I had been buying gallon jugs of drinking water all along, but ensured that the jugs I bought had screw-tops so that I could refill them at the various refill stations at grocery stores for a fraction of the price.